Chapter Forty Nine IV

 Chan picks up the first man by the belt and tosses him in the bed of the truck.
 The second man is conscious, hasn’t quite gathered his wits, his arm is broken.
 Chan tosses him alongside his buddy.

-Nikko retrieves two thousand dollars form one pocket, eight hundred from another.
+Nikko retrieves two thousand dollars from one pocket, eight hundred from another.
 Janah brings it to Gladys.

 Gladys, “But I give ‘em six hundred.”

 “Keep it for your trouble, buy yourself something nice.”

 “Bless you child, be careful now.”

 I drive their truck, Chan in back with his new friends, Janah and Nikko follow in the van.